Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/add-users/remove-former-employee-step-6.md

 Lorsque vous [ajoutez une autre personne](add-users.md) à votre entreprise, vous êtes invité à acheter une licence en même temps, en une seule étape !

-Pour plus d’informations sur la gestion des licences utilisateur pour Microsoft 365 pour les entreprises, consultez [Affecter des licences aux utilisateurs dans Microsoft 365 pour les entreprises](../manage/assign-licenses-to-users.md) et [annuler l’attribution de licences aux utilisateurs dans Microsoft 365 pour les entreprises](../manage/remove-licenses-from-users.md).
+Pour plus d’informations sur la gestion des licences utilisateur pour Microsoft 365 pour les entreprises, consultez [Affecter des licences aux utilisateurs de Microsoft 365 pour les entreprises](../manage/assign-licenses-to-users.md) et [annuler l’attribution de licences à des utilisateurs dans Microsoft 365 pour les entreprises](../manage/remove-licenses-from-users.md).

 ## <a name="how-the-deleted-employee-account-affects-skype-for-business"></a>Comment le compte supprimé d'un employé affecte Skype Entreprise

-Lorsque vous supprimez une licence d'utilisateur d'Office 365, le numéro d'appel PSTN associé à l'utilisateur est libéré.
-Vous pouvez l'assigner à un autre utilisateur.
+When you remove a user's license from Office 365, the PSTN calling number associated with the user will be released.
+You can assign it to another user.

-Si l'utilisateur appartient à un groupe de files d'attente, il ne sera plus une cible viable des agents de la file d'attente d'appels.
-Nous recommandons donc de supprimer également l'utilisateur des groupes associés à la file d'attente d'appels.
+If the user belongs to a queue group, they will no longer be a viable target of the call queue agents.
+So, we recommend also removing the user from the groups associated with the call queue.

 ## <a name="set-up-call-forwarding-to-people-in-your-organization"></a>Configurer le transfert d’appel aux personnes de votre organisation